-Three environmental activists chained themselves to a TransCanada feller buncher last week in Saltillo, Texas, stalling the project as construction workers and police abandoned the site for the day.
+Three environmental activists locked themselves to a TransCanada feller buncher last week in Saltillo, Texas, stalling the project as construction workers and police abandoned the site for the day.

-Unlike a similar action the week before in Livingston, Texas, there were no arrests at the Sept.
-5 Saltillo protest, which ended when members of the Tar Sands Blockade unchained themselves and declared victory for a full day of climate justice.
+Unlike a similar action the week before in Livingston, Texas, there were no arrests at the September 5 Saltillo protest, which ended when Blockade protesters unlocked themselves and declared victory for a full day of climate justice.

-“I’ve stayed on a lot of native lands during my travels, and became really close with their communities.
-We went to a lot of their community meetings where they were talking about how they would not have water rights for the next ten years.
+“I’ve stayed on a lot of Native lands during my travels and became really close with their communities.
+We went to a lot of their community meetings where they were talking about how they would not have water rights for the next 10 years.
 It just made me think, ‘What is a more basic right than water?'”

 The Tar Sands Blockade is coordinating a series of rolling protests along the proposed southern route through Texas and Oklahoma.

-The broad-based public outcry over the sand hills region in Nebraska – both from Republican politicians and grassroots activists – as well as an arbitrarily rushed deadline on an environmental review, were cited as major reasons President Obama in January rejected the permit for the cross-border portion of the pipeline.
+The broad-based public outcry over the Sandhills region in Nebraska — both from Republican politicians and grassroots activists — as well as an arbitrarily rushed deadline for an environmental review, were cited as major reasons President Obama in January rejected the permit for the cross-border portion of the pipeline.

-Pipeline opponents maintain no matter what route the pipeline takes, the toxic tar sands slurry it carries will devastate any land it touches, and any water body it sinks into.
+Pipeline opponents maintain that no matter what route the pipeline takes, the toxic tar sands slurry it carries will devastate any land it touches and any water body it sinks into.